kkdai/kmp/README.md

 In computer science, the Knuth–Morris–Pratt string searching algorithm (or KMP algorithm) searches for occurrences of a "word" W within a main "text string" S by employing the observation that when a mismatch occurs, the word itself embodies sufficient information to determine where the next match could begin, thus bypassing re-examination of previously matched characters.

+A chinese version How KMP work note is [here](http://www.evanlin.com/about-kmp/)

 Install
 ---------------
 `go get github.com/kkdai/kmp`